 The Oil and Gas Law Review: Russia

-Russia's economy continued to be heavily reliant on revenues derived from its oil and natural gas exports and taxes paid by major hydrocarbon companies.
+Russia's economy continues to be reliant on revenues derived from its oil and natural gas exports and taxes paid by major hydrocarbon companies.
 Significant attention is paid to the development of the oil and gas (and, generally, energy) industry.
-In 2019, the share of oil and gas revenues in all revenues of the federal treasury was about 40 per cent, according to the Minister of Energy, Alexander Novak.
+However, the share of oil and gas revenues in all revenues of the Russian federal treasury decreased from 39.3 per cent in 2019 to 28 per cent in 2020, according to the Report of the Accounting Chamber of the Russian Federation of February 2021.5 This dynamic is associated with a decrease in energy prices and volumes of energy exports in 2020.

 Legal and regulatory framework